andrecordeiro98/tikz-feynman-examples/README.md

 Some examples for creating Feynman diagrams with the LaTeX package tikz-feynman.
 Using externalisation, changing the style of multiple images at once is made convenient.

-A basic description is included below, for further instructions, see the document `Examples-tikz-feynman.pdf`, which also includes example images.
+A basic description is included below, for further instructions, see the document `examples-tikz-feynman.pdf`, which also includes example images.

 ## main-general.tex